JPugetGil/Uni-Chrono/README.md

 Uni-Chrono is a web application for visualizing isochrones for higher-education institutions in France.
 It displays universities/schools on a map, and for each one a polygon representing the area reachable in X minutes for a given mode of transport.

+**🌍 Available in French and English** - The application supports internationalization (i18n) with language switching between French and English.

 ### What the application does

 - Fetches the list of higher-education institutions (France) from the MESR open data platform.